-The fastest way to get this testing done is therefore 48 hours.
-The response to the test can be checked at a maximum of 72 hours, after which you need to wait before the test can be re-done on a different part of the skin.
+The fastest way to get this testing done is in 48 hours.
+Then, doctors check your response to the test at 72 hours, after which you need to wait before the test can be re-done on a different part of the skin.

-First, you always want to make sure that your doctors’ office will be open at 48 hours from the injection time so that the test result can be read.
-Or before 72 hours.
-If you miss that window between 48-72 hours, the test result becomes void.
+- Make sure that your doctors’ office will be open between 48 to 72 hours after the test.
+If you miss that second visit between 48-72 hours, the result becomes invalid.

 What Happens When You Get a PPD Test?

 A doctor injects a small amount (0.1 ml) of a PPD protein (called Tuberculin) into your skin.
 After 2-3 days, if your body identifies and reacts to the PPD shot, it means you must have been exposed to tuberculosis bacteria.
 The test cannot be read earlier than 2 days from the time of injection.

 Allergy to band-aid glue is common and you want to be sure that nothing interferes with your test.
 After that, you go home and wait for 48-72 hours.

 When to Read PPD Results and What Does a Positive TB Test Look Like?

 When you arrive for the second part of your Tuberculin test, your doctor will look at the skin around the injection.
 The standard guidelines are to measure the area that looks reddish or pinkish (called Erythema) and record its size in millimeters.